Data manipulation - independent exercises

 head(5)

-Let’s first save the R script as we will run through the answers tomorrow.
-Can you remember how to save and export it?
-You can find some instructions in the Starting with Data exercise sheet (steps 7.3 and 7.4).
+To save and export your R script, you can find the instructions in the Starting with Data exercise sheet (steps 7.3 and 7.4).

-Next, let’s save the data so that we can continue with it without retrieving it from the database again.
-Here we will save the data in the my-work directory as an R object (.rds file) with the command saveRDS():
+If you downloaded the data from FinBIF yourself, here is how you can save the data so that we can continue with it without retrieving it from the database again.
+Here we save the data frame object in the my-work directory as an R object (.rds file) with the command saveRDS():

 saveRDS(swallows_data, "/home/rstudio/my-work/swallows_data.rds")